 - Relatively high upfront cost

-What is the best alternative to gas boiler for me?
+What is the best alternative to gas central heating for me?

-To conclude, now is a great time to consider your heating options, the reason being the current sky-high energy prices and the large amount of money available from the Renewable Heat Incentive.
+Now is a great time to consider alternative central heatings systems for your home, due to the current sky-high energy prices and the large amount of money available from the Renewable Heat Incentive.
 Upon studying the best gas boiler alternatives, we assure that less of your cash will be flying up your flue.
-In light of this, we consider the heat pump as the most effective alternative to gas boilers.
+In light of this, we consider the heat pump as the most effective alternative heating systems for homes .